 - Manuscripts should be submitted in Word; save your file in .docx format. - Use British English spelling, not American.
 We will not accept articles with a poor standard of English.
-Please refer to the section on language editing. - Use normal, plain font (Times Roman pt 10) for text. - Use the automatic page numbering function to number the pages. - Use tab stops or other commands for indents, not the space bar. - Use the table function to make tables. - Use SI units for all scientific and laboratory data. - Do not use the symbols for trademark ([TM]) or registered trademark ([®]).
+Please refer to the section on language editing. - Use normal, plain font (Times Roman pt 10) for text. - Use the automatic page numbering function to number the pages. - Do not use any field functions. - Use tab stops or other commands for indents, not the space bar. - Use the table function, not spreadsheets, to make tables. - Use the equation editor or Math Type for equations. - References must be in Vancouver style. - Use SI units for all scientific and laboratory data. - Do not use the symbols for trademark (TM) or registered trademark (®).